-Focuses on the historical, social, political, philosophical, cultural and economic forces that shape the United States public school system.
-Includes current issues of educational reform, technology as it relates to education and considerations related to becoming a teacher in the state of Colorado.
-Special interest will be paid to the topic of diversity in the K-12 school system.
+Focuses on the historical, social, political, philosophical, cultural, and economic forces that shape the United States public school system.
+This course includes current issues of education reform, technology as it relates to education, and considerations related to becoming a teacher in the state of Colorado.
+The course addresses diversity in the preschool through secondary school system.

-Corequisite: EDU 188
+(Contact hours - 45) Corequisite: EDU 188